seabeya/tech-stack/js/README.md

 | Falsy  | `false`, `null`, `undefined`, `NaN`, `0`, `-0`, `0n`, (`""` or `''` or ` `` `)                                   |

 - `&&`: Logical AND.
+  > Gives the first falsey value encountered or the last value if all values are truthy.

   ```js
   true && true; // true